johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

 - **Level 2 (&quot;State-of-the-art&quot;)**: This is the level that manufacturers generally have to reach in the long run.
 However, it does not yet reflect the state of scientific knowledge.
 - **Level 3 (&quot;Expert level&quot;)**: This level is reached by professional IT security experts.
 It goes beyond what an auditor can normally expect from medical devices.
 Energy suppliers, intelligence services and the military would have to operate at this level.

-Depending on the risk posed by a product, an auditor or test may require a certain level from the outset[40](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fn40).
+Depending on the risk posed by a product, an auditor or test may require a certain level from the outset[^E2-01].

+[^E2-01]: The safety of patients has priority, even if this approach contradicts the basic idea of this guideline, which is to increase IT security step by step rather than not taking action at all.

 ### **2. Further reading**